-MDMR is responsible for ensuring that suitable, sanitary conditions exist for harvesting, processing and distributing seafood in Mississippi; for assisting the seafood industry with compliance on HACCP and ISSC/NSSP regulations; for ensuring that seafood dealers and processors comply with laws regarding sale and storage of seafood; for encouraging the purchase and use of wild-caught Gulf seafood.
+MDMR is responsible for ensuring that suitable, sanitary conditions exist for harvesting, processing and distributing seafood in Mississippi; for assisting the seafood industry with compliance of state and federal regulations; for ensuring that seafood dealers and processors comply with laws regarding sale and storage of seafood; and encouraging the purchase and use of wild-caught Gulf seafood.

-Photo - Jeff Baldock
+Photo - Eric Sparks

-OBJECTIVE A1: Ensure that suitable sanitary conditions exist for processing and distributing seafood in Mississippi.
+OBJECTIVE A1: Ensure that companies enforce suitable sanitary conditions and effective hazard analyses for processing and distributing seafood in Mississippi.

-Outcome: Fewer negative food safety incidents related to Mississippi seafood.
-Outcome: Economic worth of MS shrimp fishery (in excess of millions).
-Outcome: Time to write license (minutes).

-STRATEGY: Inspect seafood processing and distribution facilities on a quarterly basis to ensure compliance with state and federal seafood sanitation safety regulations.
+Outcome: Decrease food safety incidents related to Mississippi seafood.
+Outcome: Increased economic value of Mississippi fisheries (in excess of millions).
+Outcome: Time to process qualifying licenses and certification documentation (minutes).
+STRATEGY: Inspect seafood processing and distribution facilities on as required to ensure compliance with state and federal seafood sanitation safety regulations.